Nanded: Demographics

+Hinduism is the largest religion, practiced by nearly half the population.
+A third of the population practices Islam and 15% are Buddhist.
+2% are Sikh, one of the few Deccani towns where Sikhism is a relatively large religion.

+Marathi is the largest language, spoken by 56% of the population.
+Urdu is the second-largest language, spoken by 29% of the population and Hindi is spoken by 9% of the population.

 Transport

 Road

 Nanded lies on NH 61 (Kalyan–Ahmednagar–Parbhani–Nanded–Nirmal), NH 361 (Nagpur–Wardha-Yavatmal–Nanded-Latur–Solapur–Sangli–Kolhapur–Ratnagiri) and NH 161 (Akola–Washim–Hingoli–Nanded–Degloor–Sangareddy).
 MSRTC buses connect Nanded to many cities of the Maharashtra state.
 TSRTC buses connect Nanded to some cities of the Telangana state.

 Rail

 Hazur Sahib Nanded railway station is located on the Secunderabad–Manmad line of Nanded railway division of the South Central Railway Zone (SCR).
-Nanded railway division is one of the six railway divisions under South Central Railway zone of Indian Railways.
+Nanded railway division is one of the three railway divisions under South Central Railway zone of Indian Railways.
 Around 48 trains arrive and depart each day from this station.
 Maltekdi railway station is another railway station serving city of Nanded.

 Air

-The Shri Guru Gobind Singh Ji Airport, Nanded is served by daily TruJet flights to Hyderabad, Mumbai and Jalgaon.
-Air India operates flights to Amritsar.
+Shri Guru Gobind Singh Ji Airport operates flights to Delhi, Jodhpur, Bangalore, Pune, Nagpur, Ahmedabad, Jaipur and Hyderabad.
+Star Airways operates the flights.

 Economy

 Crops grown around Nanded include cotton, bananas, sugarcane, mangoes, soya beans, sweet limes, Grapes, Papaya, and sorghum (jawar).
 Nanded has a Regional Cotton Research Center to support the Cotton-growing industry.
 There is an agricultural school operational under the aegis of Krishi Vidyapeeth of Parbhani.

 Tourism is supported by 10 million annual visitors who are mostly religious pilgrims.